arcticblizzard/Coinmarch/docs/player-introduction/system-overview.md

 ### Casting Spells

 1. Roll `1d20 + Incantation`
 2. Determine Outcome
     - Upon Success (Total>=20), the spell succeeds.
-Subtract the Spell's stamina cost from your Incantation skill (temporarily)
+Subtract the Spell's stamina cost from your Incantation skill (temporarily), or alternatively from your Stamina.
     - Upon Failure (Total<20), the spell fails.
 Subtract the Spell's stamina cost from your Stamina.
 Additionally, another Incantation Skill check __must__ be performed.
         - Upon success, no additional penalties are levied
         - Upon failure, roll `1d20` on the miscast table (Page 94).

 ### Recovering Incantation

 All missing points of the Incantation skill are restored upon a full rest.

 ---